top of page

 *Some bible translations use “globe” instead of “circle”[NIV].

-God certainly knew that eventually professional human scientists would study the detailed workings of His creation and its beginning for themselves, so He would want them to ponder over how it all worked and began.
-Today, conservative pastors say bible believers are to accept the Genesis 1 account as simply a “matter of faith” despite that conventional scientists claim it been proven wrong.
-Of course their advice is beyond criticism.
-However, this commentary provides evidence these creation events are factual, so they aren’t purely a matter of faith but are within the realm of realty!
-So this commentary explains these unscientific, literary descriptions in the Genesis 1 creation account for a modern technical mindset.
-The explanations will help to convincingly answer honest questions for oneself and others about the reality of this foundational biblical account.
+Today, conservative pastors say bible believers are to accept the Genesis 1 account as simply a “matter of faith”.
+Of course, their advice is unquestionable.
+However, because the creation events are factual, they aren’t purely a matter of faith but are also within the realm of realty!
+So, these unscientific, literary descriptions in the Genesis 1 creation account are explained in Genesis Makes Sense for a modern technical mindset both to help answer honest personal questions and to convincingly reach others who disbelieve the reality of this foundational bible account.

 The definitions of “created” and “made” in Genesis 1